Skip to main content

 Because users type slowly on average, if the LLM is fast enough to provide completions in a reasonable timeframe at all, then it can probably be dynamically evaluated as well; if it is not, then one can begin optimizing more heavily.

 For example, one could run models in parallel: train a model one place while running a model (not necessarily identical) elsewhere.
-Lightweight finetuning methods like LoRA may be helpful, although not a panacea, because the point is not to hardwire the model to a pre-existing capability, exploiting the linearity & low-dimensionality of most tasks, but to have the model memorize everything about the user, ideally everything they’ve ever written or read, and all data available from sources like emails or calendars, which is a large amount of detailed brute facts that must be memorized & will not fit in a ‘lightweight adaptor’ of a few kilobytes (or even megabytes)—so eg. LoRA works fine for instruction-tuning in English, but lightweight finetuning methods do not scale well, and to do it in a different language altogether requires true finetuning.
+Lightweight finetuning methods like LoRA may be helpful, although not a panacea, because the point is not to hardwire the model to a pre-existing capability, exploiting the linearity & low-dimensionality of most tasks, but to have the model memorize everything about the user, ideally everything they’ve ever written or read, and all data available from sources like emails or calendars, which is a large amount of detailed brute facts that must be memorized & will not fit in a ‘lightweight adaptor’ of a few kilobytes (or even megabytes)—so eg. LoRA works fine for instruction-tuning in English, but lightweight finetuning methods do not generalize or scale well, and to do it in a different language altogether requires true finetuning.
 The sampling-only model could use heavy performance optimizations like quantization (which can be done quickly).

 Transformer models are inherently latency-tolerant in this sort of parallel setup, because their large context window provides a buffer for training; the model does not need to be up-to-the-second to work, because the most recent user behavior will still be in the context window.
 The in-context learning can substitute for dynamicism as long as the context window doesn’t ‘overflow’.